Do Go On - 397 - Aviator Charles Kingsford Smith

 And it's not hyphenated, but it is still like a double-barreled name.

-He attended school in Vancouver before the family moved back to Australia in 1907, this
+He attended school in Vancouver before the family moved back to Australia in 1907, this time settling in Sydney.

-From 1909 to 1911, he was enrolled at St. Andrew's Cathedral School in Sydney, where
+From 1909 to 1911, he was enrolled at San Andrews Cathedral School in Sydney, where he sang in the school choir.

-apprentice with the Colonial Sugar Refining Company at 16.
+And then at Sydney Technical High School before becoming an engineering apprentice with the Colonial Sugar Refining Company at 16.

-CSR Sugar.
+CSR sugar!

-Didn't know what it was.
+This whole time, didn't know what it was.

 I didn't know what that was either.